Hull Fly-Tipper Ordered To Pay £400 For Dumping Box Of Wrapping Paper In Paull

 A fly-tipper from Hull has been ordered to pay more than £400 after he dumped a large box of Christmas wrapping paper in Paull.

-Mike Morley, 32, of Romford Grove, Hull, disposed of the full box in a ditch in Hedon Road in the village, south of Hull, after agreeing to take the work friend’s waste to a household waste site.
+Mike Morley, 32, of Romford Grove, Hull, disposed of the full box in a ditch in Hedon Road in the village, south of Hull, after agreeing to take the work friend’s waste to a household waste recycling site.

 Morley pleaded guilty to the illegal depositing of waste on or around Boxing Day 2020 when he appeared at Hull Magistrates’ Court on Friday 1 October.